-The CELI exams are made out of 4 to 5 sections (depending on test level) and cover the four skills of Italian language learning (reading, listening, speaking, writing).
+All the CELI exams are divided into 4 to 5 sections (depending on test level) and cover the four skills of Italian language learning (reading, listening, speaking, writing).
 The test comprises of multiple-choice answers, complete the gaps tests, conversation and writing.

-THE CILS was created and issued by the University of Siena for Foreigners.
-The exams take place twice a year (June and December) in Italy and various accredited centers and universities, worldwide.
+The CILS Certification is issued by the University for Foreigners of Siena.
+The exams take place several times a year in Italy and at various accredited centers and universities worldwide.

 The CILS comprises of six levels of increasing difficulty, recognizing various levels of Italian language proficiency.
 As the CELI, the CILS is designed to test students’ ability to listen to and express themselves in Italian.